Yulypso/Kubernetes-Learning/README.md

 ### Yml files

-- **service-2.yml**: create service type NodePort for a **pod-1.yml** created, browser acces at http://localhost:31001
+- **service-2.yml**: create a service type NodePort for a **pod-1.yml** created, browser acces at http://localhost:31001
-- **deployment-2.yml**: create deployment for a specific Node by specifying a label.
+- **deployment-2.yml**: create a deployment for a specific Node by specifying a label.
 Useful for cluster with multiple Nodes.
+- **deployment-3.yml**: create a deployment with health check to ensure the availability and resiliency of the app even if the pod and deployment are still alive.